JstnMcBrd/eslint-config/README.md

 This project aspires to abide by [semantic versioning](https://semver.org/).
 However, given the interesting nature of updating code quality rules, it is not always clear what constitutes a "breaking" change.
 ESLint has a section on the subject in their [README](https://github.com/eslint/eslint#semantic-versioning-policy).

 When I update a rule in a way that could cause a few harmless lint errors, I will try to always bump a minor version.
-If I update many rules, update a rule in a way that fundamentally changes it, or make a change to the configuration API, I will bump a major version.
+If I update many rules, fundamentally change a rule, or change the configuration API, I will bump a major version.

 ## Keep-a-changelog